aabusharar/retail/README.md

 * [UML-Diagram-Link-PDF]

 ##### **H2 DB**
-* After Running the application successfully, you can add data to H2 DB I'm using by opening [H2-Link] and filling the following information:
+* After Running the application successfully, you can add data to H2 DB by opening [H2-Link] and filling the following information:
     * username -> test
     * password -> test